History of Korean animation: History

-According to records, the first sound animated character was 'Gaekkum', who was created in 1936.
-Before the division of the two Koreas, the Pyongyang animation study opened in 1948.
+According to records, the first animated works in Korea can be traced back to when it was a Japanese colony.
+The first sound animated character was 'Gaekkum', who was created in 1936.
+However, the animation is lost.
+During the Russian and American occupation, the Pyongyang animation study opened in 1948.
 In the same year, the north region of the parallel 38th became a communist republic.

 South Korea

 Before the 1960s, Korean animation only existed for commercial advertising.
 Mun Dalbu created a successful animated commercial for Lucky Toothpaste, broadcast on HLKZ TV in 1956.
 After that, animation was widely used in Korean advertising.
 Shin Dong-hun and his apprentice Nelson Shin are the main animators in this period, using limited techniques due to the political situation and lack of animation schools.

 Gaemi Wa Bechangi (The Ant and the Grasshopper) made by animators Jeong Do-bin, Han Seong-hak and Park Young-il, was the first independent animation film in the country.
 First animated feature, Hong Gil-dong, was produced by Segi Company and animated by Shin Dong-heon in 1967.
 Shin did another animated film, Hoppie and Chadolbawee (1967), but as it didn't get the same success, Shin quitted animation.

 In 1987, Dooly the Little Dinosaur first aired as a six-part TV show, with another seven parts airing in 1988.
 In 1995, Kim Soo-jung, its creator, established a company named 'Dooly World' and went into the character design industry.
 The following year, the animated movie 'Dooly the Little Dinosaur' was released.
 In the 30 years since Dooly the Little Dinosaur launched, its related market generated 2–3 billion won per year (about 1.7–2.7 million dollars as of July 2018).
 This paved the way for the character market in Korea.

 In 2003, Pororo the Little Penguin aired on EBS and became the new representation of Korean animation characters.
 Pororo aired in 127 countries around the world and was the first domestic animation to make a contract with Walt Disney Animation Studios directly.
 It was estimated that its brand value was worth and its economic impact amounted to 5.7 trillion won in 2013.

 As of 2015, many other domestic Korean animations have gained popularity, such as Hello Jadoo, Tobot, Larva, and Tayo the Little Bus.

 The animated Larva recorded in sales in 2013.
 In addition, domestic characters such as Tayo the Little Bus have earned considerable sales due to the support of young children.
 South Korean animation reached the peak of international success with the cinema film Hello Jadoo: The Secret of Jeju Island in early 2022 which mixes local fairy tales and culture with modern animation.
 Cinema film Hello Jadoo: The Secret of Jeju Island selling over 1 million tickets in its first week.